Lizards – Symbolism and Superstitions

 In Ancient Europe people believed the lizard lost its sight when it went into hibernation.
 This was only temporally, until spring.
 When spring arrived the lizard was sure to climb an East facing wall and catch the first rays of the sun.
 As soon as the sun’s morning rays shone on the lizard the creature would regain its sight.

-Pliny claimed that a lizard talisman just might make the bind regain their sight.
+Pliny claimed that a lizard talisman just might make the blind regain their sight.